-This advisory committee is established as part of a network of advisory committees satisfying the Council'sobligation under the Act to establish a Scientific and Statistical Advisory Committee.
+This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
 Section 4(c)(11).
 Under Section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, sections 1-14, apply "to the extent appropriate" to the Council's advisory committees.

+- 3. Objectives and Scope of Activity: The Fuels Advisory Committee will advise the Council during the development and implementation of its power plan of changing conditions in the fuels markets and their implications for the Council's plan by: - (A) Assisting the Council in identifying significant changes in fuel markets and their implications for future supplies, prices, and emissions;

-- 3. Objectives and Scope of Activity: The System Analysis Advisory Committee will advise the Council regarding power system models having significance to the development and implementation of the power plan.
-Activities of the committee will include: - (A) Reviewing the information and assumptions regarding portfolio modeling. - (B) Assisting in developing of parameter and model assumptions for representing power system operations. - (C) Reviewing the information and assumptions regarding the wholesale electric power price forecast. - 4.
-Official to Whom the Advisory Committee Reports: The System Analysis Advisory Committee will report to the Council's Executive Director. - 5.
-Authority of the Advisory Committee: The System Analysis Advisory Committee will serve in an advisory capacity only.
-Neither the Committee nor its members are authorized to make statementsor commitments on behalf of the Council.
+- (B) Providing guidance on the availability and deliverability of fuels to electric generation plants as part of the assessment of resource adequacy; - (C) Helping to identify the impacts of new or alternative fuels, including renewable natural gas and other biofuels, and hydrogen on the regional energy system; - (D) Assisting the Council in evaluating new analytical tools, and advising on the most appropriate study designs; and - (E) Helping to identify sources of information and data, and suggesting ways that energy utilities can cooperate in analysis and planning. - Official to Whom the Advisory Committee Reports: The Fuels Advisory Committee will report to the Council's Executive Director. - Authority of the Advisory Committee: The Fuels Advisory Committee will serve in an advisory capacity only.
+Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
 Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Staff Time: Five-thousand dollars (\$5,000) per year for travel, teleconference and video conference meetings support; eight thousand dollars

-(\$8,000) per year contracted services for minutes; and thirty staff days to organize and attend committee meetings.

-7. Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
+Estimated Annual Operating Cost: The estimated annual operating costs, including expense reimbursement, meeting and contract support is approximately five-thousand dollars (\$5,000) per year, and two weeks of staff time per year to prepare, organize, facilitate, and attend meetings. - 7.
+Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representatives from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representatives from electric and gas public and private utilities, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.

-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
+If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
 All replacement members must be approved by the Director of the Power Planning Division.
-The Executive Director of the Council.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.

 If a request for membership is submitted during the two year term by a person or organization that is not currently represented on the Committee, that request for membership must be approved by the Executive Director, with input from the Director of the Power Planning Division.
-The Council will be timely notified of the updated membership..
+The Council will be timely notified of the updated membership.